adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 }
 ```

-Think of futures as exectuing in chunks , while its not ready it lets other things run , it runs untile it cant make progress anymore, then it yields
+Think of futures as exectuing in chunks , while its not ready it lets other things run , it runs until it can't make progress anymore, then it yields.

-Look at this , here we have one threaad for handling terminal reads and one thread for ahndlingc connections, but it gets worse if we have one thread for every operation we have to do
+Look at this , here we have one thread for handling terminal reads and one thread for a handling connections, but it gets worse if we have one thread for every operation we have to do.

-if one connection is full you ahve to be able to write to the other
+If one connection is full you have to be able to write to the other.

 ```rust